OSA and Severe Maternal-Infant Morbidity Morality in the United States

 Regardless, this is a sorely under-recognized and serious health issue that can be screened for and treated with relative ease and at only a moderate cost.
 Early intervention may lead to significant improvement in the wellbeing of both the mother and the infant and prevention of serious chronic diseases quite cost-effective in of itself.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, Sleep Apnea, Vascular Medicine, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Acute Heart Failure, Hypertension
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, Vascular Medicine, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Acute Heart Failure, Hypertension, Sleep Apnea

 Keywords: African Americans, Alcohols, Cardiomyopathies, Cesarean Section, Chronic Disease, Confounding Factors (Epidemiology), Continuous Positive Airway Pressure, Diabetes Mellitus, Diabetes, Gestational, Early Intervention (Education), Eclampsia, Fetal Growth Retardation, Health Maintenance Organizations, Health Personnel, Hispanic Americans, Hospital Mortality, Hypertension, Pregnancy-Induced, Infant, Infant Welfare, Infant, Newborn, Inpatients, International Classification of Diseases, Logistic Models, Maternal Mortality, Midwifery, Mothers, Obesity, Outcome Assessment (Health Care), Pre-Eclampsia, Pregnancy, Pregnancy Outcome, Premature Birth, Prevalence, Prospective Studies, Pulmonary Edema, Risk Factors, Rosa, Sleep Apnea, Obstructive, Social Class, Stillbirth, Street Drugs